Buying an electric car on finance: A complete guide

 No fuel duty: Fuel duty is only applied to combustible fuels, such as petrol and diesel, and not electric vehicles for the electricity they use.
 You also save on VAT.
 Electricity used to recharge a plug-in vehicle at home attracts only a 5% level of VAT compared to 20% for road fuels

-Tax benefits: Both employers and staff benefit from favourable tax treatment in a number of ways relative to conventional vehicles.
+Tax benefits: Both employers and staff benefit from favourable tax treatment in several ways relative to conventional vehicles.
 These include lower rates of tax for company fleets and improved benefit-in-kind terms for employees driving electric vehicles

 Electric vehicle loan (Scotland): The interest-free electric vehicle loan, funded by the Scottish Government, offers drivers in Scotland loans of up to £28,000 to cover the cost of purchasing a new pure electric vehicle.
 The loan has a repayment term of up to six years